 And then there’s style.
 Ahh, this is probably where this book has failed to get an inky stamp declaring it “literature.”
 It is often blatant and overly descriptive, and sometimes a reader can feel justified in thinking Smith just doesn’t have confidence in the reader’s ability.
 It’s one thing for an author to show his hand, but it’s another when the author then proceeds to explain just what he’s showing.
 For example:

 She tried to spoon-feed him but he wouldn’t open his mouth.
 He didn’t trust her.

 I have other problems with Smith’s formal style.
 In stark contrast to the not sounding like literature, there are two ways Smith attempts to make this book look like literature.
 First is the conscious disregard for the standard convention for designating a quotation.
 In Child 44 each quotation is its own paragraph, there are no quotation marks, it is in italics, and it begins with a dash.
-To me, used to reading itallics as thoughts, this was distracting at first and still annoying by the end.
+To me, used to reading italics as thoughts, this was distracting at first and still annoying by the end.
 The quotes sounded muffled even when they were meant to be shouting.
-In a book that didn’t seem to play with many other literary conventions, this stylistic choice a little bit out of place.
+In a book that didn’t seem to play with many other literary conventions, this stylistic choice was more than a bit out-of-place.